cobilab/falcon/README.md

 These will print the following options:
 ```
 Usage: FALCON [OPTION]...
 [FILE1] [FILE2]
-A compression-based method to infer metagenomic sample composition.
+A tool to infer metagenomic sample composition.

 Non-mandatory arguments: